muellerdo/kits19.MIScnn/README.md

 In order to train the 3D Residual U-Net model on the KITS19 data set run the MIScnn/train.py script on the data directory link.\
 The Python script contains the used configurations for MIScnn and calls the MIScnn training functions with these configurations.

-> python MIScnn/train.py -i data
+> python kits19_train.py -i data

+The training process takes up to #X# hours using two Nvidia Quadrop P6000 with #20# GB memory.\
+For the KITS19 prediction, this can be skipped by just using our already fitted model, provided in the sub directory "model/".

 ## Prediction of KITS19 test data with MIScnn

 In order to make segmentation predictions for the KITS19 test data set with a fitted 3D Residual U-Net model, run the MIScnn/predict.py script on the data directory link.\
 The Python script contains the used configurations for MIScnn and calls the MIScnn prediction functions with these configurations.

-> python MIScnn/predict.py -i data
+> python kits19_predict.py -i data

 ## 3-fold Cross-Validation on KITS19 train set with MIScnn

+blbalba

+> python kits19_evaluate.py -i data

-plots
+plots and gif

 ## Used hardware & software

 Ubuntu 18.04\
 Python, MIScnn, Keras, Tensorflow\
-2x Nvidia Quadro P6000 with 24GB memory
+GPU: 2x Nvidia Quadro P6000 with 24GB memory

 ## Author